bwlyday/hello-world/README.md

 # hello-world
-Learning to properly use GitHub
+Learning to properly use GitHub.
 This is a test of branching.